 Generosity: It starts with the act of taking one or two elderly or less-abled people out on a bike ride.
 It’s a simple act of kindness that everyone can do.

-Slow Cycling: Slow cycling allows you to sense the environment, be present in the moment and it allows people you meet along the way to be curious and gain knowledge about Cycling Without Age because you make time to stop and talk.
+Slow Cycling: Riding slowly allows you to sense the environment, be present in the moment, and take the time to stop and talk to people you meet along the way.

-Without Age: Life does not end when you turn 75.
-Life unfolds at all ages, young and old, and can be thrilling, fun, sad, beautiful and meaningful.
-Cycling Without Age is about letting people age in a positive context – fully aware of the opportunities that lie ahead when interacting in their local community.
+Without Age: Life does not end when you turn 75!
+It unfolds at all ages, and can be thrilling, fun, sad, beautiful and meaningful for young and old.